bradsaucier/bradsaucier/README.md

 </details>

----

-## Operating Principles
-1. High signal-to-noise ratio improves outcomes - reduce complexity, remove noise, ship only what is defensible.
-2. Slow is smooth, smooth is fast - automation and tests prevent rework and regression.
-3. Risk is managed, not ignored - threat model, control blast radius, measure reliability.

----

-## Background
+## Background and boundaries
-USAF Combat Controller experience developed skills in high-pressure decision-making, clear communication, and systematic risk management.
-I apply that posture to software delivery, verification, and operations leadership.
+I apply 22 years of USAF Combat Control operational risk management to software delivery and engineering leadership.

 This is personal work and does not represent any employer or agency.

----
+No sensitive or export-controlled technical data is intended for publication here.

 ## Education
-1. **B.S.
-Computer Science** (Candidate) - Southern New Hampshire University (STEM Project Management)
+1. B.S.
+Computer Science (Candidate) - Southern New Hampshire University (STEM Project Management)
-2. **B.A.** - Columbia University
+2. B.A. - Columbia University
-3. **A.A.S.** - Community College of the Air Force
+3. A.A.S. - Community College of the Air Force